vijaywinner-eng/Build-Agents-from-Scratch/modules/05_tools.md

 ## What's Next?

 In (06_agent_loop.md), we'll create the **agent loop** - putting decision making and tool calling together into a repeating cycle.

----

-**Key Takeaway:** Tool calling = expanding capabilities without retraining.
-Tools are interfaces you control, not abilities the agent has.